python-gino/gino/README.rst

 GINO depends on asyncpg_, which means it works only for PostgreSQL_ and asyncio_, which means Python 3 is required - actually 3.6 required for now.
-Based on SQLAlchemy_, gates to its ecosystem is open - feel free to use Alembic_ to manage your schema changes.
+Based on SQLAlchemy_, gate to its ecosystem is open - feel free to use e.g.
+Alembic_ to manage your schema changes.
 And we specially designed a few candies for the Sanic_ server.